 Buying a house with someone else can be complicated, especially if you aren’t related.

-So, it’s helpful to put something in writing that explains the financial arrangement.
+So, it’s useful to put something in writing that explains the financial arrangement.

 What is a declaration of trust for property?

-In property, a declaration of trust is a written agreement that outlines the financial arrangement surrounding shared house ownership.
+In property, a declaration of trust is a written agreement outlining the financial arrangement surrounding house ownership.

 This may include details about: